 Shared Web Hosting

-Hosting in the cloud
+Hosting in the Cloud

 As a resource-rich hosting, high traffic is supported by a VPS.

-6. What is the ideal hosting plan for my site?
+What is the ideal hosting plan for my site?

 Find out what the size of your site is (or will be)

-Plan expected traffic to your site
+Plan expected traffic to your site.

-Find out if your website has or will have a virtual store
+Find out if your Website has or will have a virtual store.

-These two technical details are important because they guarantee the security of the data of the people who make purchases online (through encryption – coding information to be read only by the online transaction tools).
+Another crucial point to consider when choosing the hosting is whether the site has or will have a virtual store.
+In this case, the hosting must offer the SSL security protocol and the dedicated IP.
+These two technical details are because they guarantee the security of the data of the people who make purchases online (through encryption – coding information to be read only by the online transaction tools).
 Without this care, all the security of the information of the clients of the virtual store, as well as of the owner of the e-commerce, can be threatened.

 In the case of sales made through a third-party payment tool (PayPal, etc.), this concern disappears because the transaction already takes place in a secure environment provided by these companies.